The Apprentice (franchise): Original series

-The U.S. version of The Apprentice is the first version of the reality game show franchise.
+The American version of The Apprentice is the first version of the reality game show franchise.
 It was broadcast on NBC and billed as "The Ultimate Job Interview".
 The show depicted a group of 15–18 businessmen and -women competing in an elimination competition for a one-year, US$250,000 contract to run one of real estate magnate Donald Trump's companies.

 The first season aired during the winter and spring of 2004, executive-produced by Mark Burnett, Jay Bienstock, and Trump, who also hosts the show.
 The show led Trump to become known for his fateful catch phrase "You're Fired!".
 The theme song for the show is "For the Love of Money" by The O'Jays, and other themes and underscore are written by composers Mark T. Williams and Jeff Lippencott of Ah2 Music.